Kotlin/kotlin-frontend-plugin/README.md

 ### webpack bundler

-To create webpack bundle (for both packaing and running dev server)
+To create a webpack bundle (for both packaging and running the dev server):

 ```
 kotlinFrontend {